shadowmanos/explore-data-with-java/worksOnMyMachine.md

 layout: default
 ---

-## Works on my machine

 To try the code in these tutorials on your machine you'll need JDK 1.8 or later, available as per the operating system you use, and [Jetbrains Intellij](https://www.jetbrains.com/idea/), the community edition of which can be downloaded for free from [here](https://www.jetbrains.com/idea/download).
 Kotlin's REPL can be used after you open a Java or Kotlin project in Intellij, and it will auto-import classes from dependencies declared in the project's pom.xml or build.gradle.
-So if you git clone and import in Intelij the (based on gradle) project of this github repository, it'd be easier to follow all tutorials on your machine:
+So if you git clone and import in Intellij the (based on gradle) project of this github repository, it'd be easier to follow all tutorials on your machine:

 1. In Intellij go to _File_ -> _New_ -> _Project from version control_ -> _Git_, and put this URL: